Craig4827/ai-tool-selection-app/README.md

 # AI Tool Selection Assistant

 This Streamlit app helps users select AI tools based on business function, activity, and preferences.
-It uses embedded data from Excel and Word documents.
+It uses embedded data from the AI Tool Matrix Excel file.

 ## Features
 - Step-by-step selection of business function and activity